aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/check-email-bounce-status-aspose-java/_index.md

 ---
-title: "Analyzing Email Bounce Status Using Java"
+title: "Analyzing Email Bounce Status Using Aspose.Email for Java"
 description: "Learn how to check bounce status and determine email bounce using Aspose.Email for Java.
 This guide shows Maven Aspose email dependency setup and reading email messages in Java."
 date: "2026-06-13"
 weight: 1